tavip/linux/Documentation/labs/kernel_modules.rst

 0. Intro
 --------

-Find the definitions of the following symbols in the Linux kernel:
+Using |LXR|_ find the definitions of the following symbols in the Linux kernel:

 * :c:func:`module_init` and :c:func:`module_exit`